Hunting in Mexico: Rules and regulations

 The state of Tamaulipas, primarily known for its awesome wing shooting, this Mexican State, is a virtual “hunters’ paradise” when it comes to bird hunting.
 Millions of ducks and geese call the Laguna Madre area along with the Eastern Mexican coastline home, as well as millions of white-wing doves.

 Because of the ample food, moderate winter temperatures, the convergence of major northern flyways, non-existent hunting pressure, and ample water, this area is teeming with hundreds of millions of birds.

-This line of hunting exists, surrounding San Fernando, and travels east towards the coast, bordering the cities of Soto la Marina, Abasolo, and south towards Lake Guerrero.
+This line of hunting exists, surrounding San Fernando, and travels east towards the coast, bordering the cities of Soto la Marina, and Abasolo, and south towards Lake Guerrero.

 Each year millions of these “flying knuckleballs”, migrate from South and Central America each summer to invade the grain fields of central Tamaulipas.
 Awesome wing shooting is best during late summer and early fall.

 After the first cold snap, quail hunting is done mainly in January and February.